callstack/react-native-testing-library/website/docs/GettingStarted.md

 ## This solution

-The `react-native-testing-library` is a lightweight solution for testing your React Native components.
+The `@testing-library/react-native` is a lightweight solution for testing your React Native components.
 It provides light utility functions on top of `react-test-renderer` letting you always be up to date with latest React features and write any component tests you like.
 It also prevents you from testing implementation details because we believe this is a very bad practice.

 This library is a replacement for [Enzyme](http://airbnb.io/enzyme/).